gomezbl/mantra-demos/qr/README.md

 # Mantra QR demo application

-This is a simple Mantra application to generata QR codes.
+This is a simple Mantra application to generate QR codes.

-To install it:
+To install it, run this inside the project folder:

 ```
-$ mantra install
+~/dev/mantra-demos/qr/$ mantra install
 ```

 Then, to run it just type:

 ```
-$ mantra startapp mainapp
+~/dev/mantra-demos/qr/$ mantra startapp mainapp
 ```

 Then, open the browser pointing to http://localhost:8080